cometchat/cometchat-uikit-ios/UIScreens.md

 }
 ```
-Also,  he can perform an action on tap on the user by adding 'UserListDelegate' in the app's view controller  as shown below:
+Also,  he can perform an action on tap on the user by adding `UserListDelegate` in the app's view controller  as shown below:

 ```
 extension viewController: UserListDelegate {